-- Confirm tube is in the position before administering anything down the tube - Check the tube advances and rotates easily as per training provided by the Nutricia Homeward Enteral Nurse Specialist - If the tube does not rotate or advance freely, then do not attempt to unblock the tube until you have received instructions from the managing healthcare professional or Nutricia Homeward Enteral Nurse Specialist.
-If you have not been trained to advance and rotate the tube then contact the Nutricia Homeward Enteral Nurse Specialist for training and instructions on how to proceed - Check the cm graduation markings at skin level remains unchanged.
-If cm graduation markings have changed do not attempt to unblock the tube and contact the managing healthcare professional immediately for instructions on how to proceed - If the tube advances and rotates freely, using a gentle pull and push technique, flush the tube using a 60ml enteral syringe with warm water or soda water (type and volume as recommended by the managing healthcare professional).
-Do not use acidic solutions, such as fruit juices or cola, as they can curdle the enteral nutrition product - If a blockage still exists, gently squeeze the tube between the fingers along the length of the tube as far as possible - If the blockage persists contact the managing healthcare professional for further instructions on how to proceed.
+- Confirm tube is in the correct position before administering anything down the tube - Check the tube advances and rotates easily as per training.
+If you have not been trained to advance and rotate the feeding tube, contact the Homeward Nurse for instructions - If the tube does not rotate or advance freely, then DO NOT attempt to unblock the tube until you have received instructions from the managing healthcare professional or Homeward Nurse - Check the cm markings at skin level remains unchanged.
+If cm markings have changed do not attempt to unblock the tube and contact the managing healthcare professional or Homeward Nurse immediately for instructions on how to proceed - If the tube advances and rotates freely, using a 60ml enteral syringe and warm (not hot) water or soda water (type and volume as recommended by the managing healthcare professional), use a gentle pull and push technique.
+Do not use acidic solutions, such as fruit juices or cola, as they can curdle the enteral nutrition product - If a blockage still exists, gently squeeze the feeding tube between the fingers along the length of the tube as far as possible - If the blockage persists contact the managing healthcare professional or Homeward Nurse for further instructions on how to proceed.